vippsas/vipps-ecom-api/vipps-ecom-api.md

 #### Redirect back to merchant app by simply closing Vipps

-With this approach, the merchant app does not have to register/handle deeplink urls.
+With this approach, the merchant app does not have to register/handle deeplink URLs.

 In order to use this approach, when creating the payment in the merchant has to pass fallback attribute like this: